magento/knowledge-base/src/troubleshooting/general/cache-warming-up-and-site-unavailable-on-magento.md

 ## Solution

 Limit the number of concurrent connections during the cache warm-up.
 This requires adding the `WARM_UP_CONCURRENCY` post-deploy variable to specify the number of warm-up requests that the cache warm-up script can send concurrently.
 Setting this option can help manage the load on Adobe Commerce's cloud infrastructure.
-For steps, refer to [Post-deploy variables > WARM\_UP\_CONCURRENCY](https://devdocs.magento.com/cloud/env/variables-post-deploy.html#warm_up_concurrency) in our developer documentation.
+For steps, see [Post-deploy variables > WARM\_UP\_CONCURRENCY](https://devdocs.magento.com/cloud/env/variables-post-deploy.html#warm_up_concurrency) in our developer documentation.

 ## Related reading